mgschoen/playground-util/README.md

 # playground-util

 This is a script for setting up a super-quick local playground for frontend development.
+You can choose between:

+- a barebones HTML project
+- a simple Webpack setup that will allow you to install and import npm dependencies out of the box.

-Once installed, you can hit `play <playground-name>` in your Terminal and it will bootstrap a ready-to-code barebones HTML project, fire up a dev server, open the page in the browser and the project in VS Code.
+Once installed, you can hit `play <playground-name>` in your Terminal and the util will bootstrap the project if necessary, fire up a dev server, open the page in the browser and the project in VS Code.

 ## Requirements